 #4: You’ll have somewhere to stay.

 Your loss of use coverage will allow you to stay in a hotel or a suitable Airbnb unit.
 You will have meals covered and any other expenses related to this move (parking, dry cleaning, and so on).
-Your family will have somewhere to say during the period where the unit is being repaired.
+In addition, your family will have somewhere to say during the period where the unit is being repaired.

 #5: You cover yourself legally.